ChloeCrozier/parking_sensor/README.md

 **Git Buffet Link:** [buffet@buffet.cs.clemson.edu:esorber/parksharks](buffet@buffet.cs.clemson.edu:esorber/parksharks)

 ---
-Our board's ultrasound sensor detects an object within half of a pre-set 'parking spot' distance.
-Once the object has been detected for a given number of cycles, it is considered parked, and the LEDs toggle from blue (unoccupied) to red (occupied).
-After an object is parked, we turn on microphone polling to detect low-frequency noises that suggest the object may be leaving the spot (such as engine rumble or footsteps).
-We speed up the ultrasound sensor's polling rate when the yellow LED indicates noise above the set threshold.
-When the ultrasound no longer detects an object, we turn off the microphone polling and decrease the ultrasound polling rate back to the original slow cycle.
-We have a button to turn the system on/off and a button to turn debug mode on/off (LED indicators).
-We use a switch to select the potentiometer path when correcting envelope distortions in our microphone filtering.
-We utilize radio communication to transmit information regarding the status of a parking spot (whether it's empty or occupied) and the duration for which an object has been parked.

 <p align="center">
   <img alt="assembled_board" src="https://github.com/ChloeCrozier/parking_sensor/assets/40836363/cc4f9a4d-c46a-4614-bfc9-053440b35001">
 </p>

+- Object Detection with Ultrasound Sensor:
+  - The ultrasound sensor detects an object within half of a pre-set 'parking spot' distance.
+  - Once the object has been detected for a given number of cycles, it is considered parked.
+- LED Status Indication:
+  - The LEDs toggle from blue (unoccupied) to red (occupied) to indicate the parking spot status.
+- Microphone Polling for Object Departure Detection:
+  - After an object is parked, microphone polling is turned on to detect low-frequency noises that suggest the object may be leaving the spot (e.g., engine rumble or footsteps).
+- Polling Rate Adjustment with Yellow LED:
+  - The ultrasound sensor's polling rate is increased when the yellow LED indicates noise above the set threshold.
+- Reverting to Original Polling Rate:
+  - When the ultrasound no longer detects an object, microphone polling is turned off, and the ultrasound polling rate is decreased back to the original slow cycle.
+- System Controls:
+  - There is a button to turn the system on/off.
+  - Another button is used to turn debug mode on/off, indicated by LED indicators.
+- Potentiometer Path Selection for Filtering:
+  - A switch is used to select the potentiometer path when correcting envelope distortions in the microphone filtering.
+- Radio Communication for Data Transmission:
+  - Radio communication is utilized to transmit information about the status of a parking spot (empty or occupied) and the duration for which an object has been parked.

 ---